 Consult with library staff

-Mentor future UX professionals
+Mentor future UX professionals and developers

-AUX Graduate Student Assistant
+Graduate Student User Experience Assistant

-AUX formed in 2013 to study and improve users' experiences with all aspects of Duke Libraries.
+AUXS formed in 2013 to study and improve users' experiences with all aspects of Duke Libraries.
 Since 2013, we have expanded our scope to include library assessment and project management, with an emphasis on website and software projects.